 Dangerous goods can be transported by different means of transport, such as road, rail, sea or air.
 All of them must be carried out in specialized vehicles for this type of transport and comply with specific packaging and stowage requirements, in addition to having personnel trained in the handling of dangerous goods.

 The means of transport must bear, both at the front and at the rear, two panels warning of the risk of the products carried inside.
-The vehicle must have passed all relevant inspections,
+The vehicle must have passed all relevant inspections.
+All products must be properly labeled and packaged.

+The driver must be trained and have a special ADR license.
 Normally, for this type of dangerous goods transport, inland transport of dangerous goods is land transport is usually the most commonly used.

 Across Logistics, your reliable logistics partner.

-At Across Logistics we understand the importance of safety in the transport of dangerous goods and that is why we have specialized in this type of operations.
+At Across Logisticswe understand the importance of safety in the transport of dangerous goods and that is why we have specialized in this type of operations.
 Our team of highly trained and experienced dangerous goods transportation and logistics professionals ensures the safety and integrity of the cargo at all times.

 We have a wide network of suppliers and partners around the world, which allows us to offer customized solutions adapted to the specific needs of each client in the transport of dangerous goods.

 In addition, we comply with all international regulations and standards, such as ADR, to ensure that the cargo reaches its final destination safely and on time.
+Contact us.